TinyMito/lighthouse-web-notes/wiki/oop.md

 class printB extends Blueprint {
   constructor() { // Has a constructor!
-    super(); // Call the constructor of the parent class first this.key3 = ['propertyB'];
+    super(); // Within the constructor to add or overwrite the superclass this.key3 = ['propertyB'];
   }
 }